Kaus1kC0des/CodSoft/Data Science/Task 3/irisproject/README.md

   - [iris_modelling.ipynb](./irisapp/models/iris_modelling.ipynb): A Jupyter notebook that contains the code for training and tuning the model.
   - [iris_model.joblib](./irisapp/models/iris_model.joblib): The trained Logistic Regression model.

-- [templates/](./irisapp/templates/): This directory contains the HTML templates for the application.
-  - [error.html](./irisapp/templates/error.html): The template for displaying error messages.
-  - [home.html](./irisapp/templates/home.html): The template for the home page.
-  - [output.html](./irisapp/templates/output.html): The template for displaying the prediction result.
-  - [predict.html](./irisapp/templates/predict.html): The template for the page where users input the flower parameters.

 - [__init__.py](./irisapp/__init__.py): An empty file that tells Python that this directory should be considered a Python package.

 - [urls.py](./irisapp/urls.py): The URL declarations for this Django application.